-Role of Non-Governmental Entities in Exercises.
+- Exercise Evaluation.
+All exercises will be capabilities and performance-based and evaluated using Exercise Evaluation Guides (EEGs) found on the HSEEP website at https://hseep.dhs.gov.
+An After-Action Report/Improvement Plan (AAR/IP) will be prepared and submitted to the FEMA Grants and Preparedness Community of Interest (COI) on the Homeland Security Information Network (HSIN) within 90 days following completion of the exercise, regardless of type or scope.
+AAR/IPs must conform to the HSEEP format, should capture objective data pertaining to exercise conduct, and must be developed based on information gathered through EEGs found in HSEEP.
+All applicants are encouraged to use the Lessons Learned Information Sharing System as a source for lessons learned and to exchange best practices. - Role of Non-Governmental Entities in Exercises.
 Non-governmental participation in all levels of exercises is strongly encouraged.
 Leaders from nongovernmental entities should be included in the planning, conduct, and evaluation of an exercise.
-State and local jurisdictions are encouraged to develop exercises that test the integration and use of non-governmental resources provided by nongovernmental entities, defined as the private sector and private non-profit, faith-based, community, volunteer and other non-governmental organizations.
-Nongovernmental participation in exercises should be coordinated with the local Citizen Corps Council(s).
+State, local, tribal, and territorial jurisdictions are encouraged to develop exercises that test the integration and use of non-governmental resources provided by non-governmental entities, defined as the private sector and private non-profit, faith-based, community, volunteer, and other non-governmental organizations.
+Non-governmental participation in exercises should be coordinated with the local Citizen Corps Council(s) and other partner agencies.